api integrations erp

 That (6, 0, [...]) is not a typo, it is Odoo's way of saying "replace the whole set."
 There are similar commands to add a new record (0), update fields on a linked record (1), unlink (3), or clear the whole set (5).
 Your integration partner needs to know this exists, because the error messages when you get it wrong are unhelpful in the extreme.

 External IDs matter more than database IDs.
 Records created through the Odoo interface do not automatically get a stable external identifier.
 If you plan to update Odoo records from an outside system, assign external IDs at creation time.
-Skip this and you are one re-sync away from duplicating data or overwriting the wrong record.
+Concretely: import your Shopify customers into res.partner without external IDs, and the second sync has no way to distinguish "update this partner" from "create a duplicate" - there is no key to match on.
+The fallback of matching on email either duplicates every customer whose address changed or overwrites the wrong partner when two contacts share an address.
+Skip external IDs and you are one re-sync away from cleaning that up by hand.

 Multi-company and multi-currency are effectively different products.
 If a business runs several legal entities in one Odoo database, every query needs an explicit company filter or you will mix data across entities.
 Multi-currency adds automatic exchange-rate journal entries that your integration must respect rather than fight.
 These are solvable, but they are not free.